 - Do not interrupt a coach while they are teaching unless it relates to what is being taught.
 Other issues can be discussed after class.

 - Don’t talk to the coach or other students while a coach is teaching a technique.
-They will eventually ask “any questions” if you are unsure about something.
+They will eventually ask if you have any questions.

 - If you come to class late, quietly shake the hand of the coach and all other students present.
 Wait until the coach has finished speaking if they are teaching a technique.

 - Sit, kneel or stand while the coach is talking.
-Don’t slouch on your side or lie down – show respect to the instructor.
+Don’t slouch on your side or lie down – it’s disrespectful.